 We’re not allowed to recommend or offer baby-sitting or childcare as a service because our UK insurers advise us not to as the local lady we know isn’t qualified, registered or insured.
 But we can introduce you to some local ladies that have looked after Ed & Sofie’s baby and our friends kids and if you feel comfortable you can arrange child-care, whilst you surf or practice yoga, directly with them at very reasonable rates.

 We love the kids to join in with whatever we can reasonably allow them to do.
-Surfing is an inherently dangerous activity so we have to have some limitations, check them out on our What’s Included page.
 Talk to the yoga teacher when you arrive if you’d like your kids to try yoga.
 It has the be at the yoga teachers discretion and not to the detriment of our other yogis experience.
 There’s plenty of other stuff we can fully allow the kids to get involved with.
-See our here for what else is available.

 There is free wifi available at the hotel in the main buildings.
 It’s as quick as we can get, but to be honest the speed is variable.
 We also have power-cuts relatively regularly so the internet goes down then too.
 There are also loads of broadband internet cafés in nearby Varkala Cliff and Varkala Town.